You should know that I am doing a dance embarrassingly close to the Elaine spaz dance from Seinfeld right now. Thumbs up and all!

 But now it’s ready for the 21st century!

 One of the most fun things for me, besides saying goodbye to the 80’s seashell shower, was designing a bathroom that wasn’t “my style”.
 As you might know, I am an advocate of utilizing a home’s style to decide the decor.
 The traditional style of my Virginia Colonial wasn’t going to work in this rustic craftsman log home.
 You can see our own guest bathroom renovation here to see the difference in styles.

 We kept it rustic, just refined it with simple and modern touches.

 Thankfully, the clam shell sink is gone!
 We added a new simple white vanity top and accented it with a widespread faucet.
-The round mirror was a great find that we got on sale as well.
+We even added some genius storage tricks to the vanity and rounded it out with a round mirror that we got on sale as well.

 And of course, my favorite part…

 While you might not at first envision this tile surround in a rustic home, we kept the lines clean and simple to give a modern look (with a bit of flair).
 The entire surround is 3×12 subway tile, with some pencil tile surrounding it.
 Our Post on how to lay herringbone pattern tile is here.